 1. Appointment.
 Department chairpersons arrange Teaching Assistant appointments.
 Appointments will be for periods not exceeding one academic year.
 During their first year their department chairperson automatically appoints Ph.D. students who are offered TA positions when admitted to the program.
 Continuing students interested in reappointment for the Summer Quarter or the next academic year should apply for a TA appointment with their department office early in the preceding Winter Quarter.

 2. Evaluation of Performance.
-Each student holding a teaching assistantship shall be assigned a faculty adviser.
-For multi-section courses, this will normally be the course coordinator.
-Teaching assistants must, for each course each quarter, solicit feedback from their classes by means of the student evaluation forms used throughout the Business School.
+Teaching assistants must, for each course each quarter, solicit feedback from their classes by means of the student evaluation forms used throughout the Foster School.
 Tabulated summaries are to be filed with the department chair, the supervising faculty member, and the Doctoral Program Office.
-The faculty advisor will, each year, prepare a report on the performance and progress of the appointees under his or her responsibility.
-This report should be based on:

-a.
-Classroom observation of the teaching assistant’s class or quiz section.

-b.
-End of quarter student ratings.

-c.
-Any other evidence on teaching performance, such as a teaching portfolio compiled by the teaching assistant.

 3. Teaching Portfolio.
 Teaching assistants are encouraged to assemble teaching portfolios giving detailed information on their courses, objectives and teaching philosophies and evidence on student learning.
 Teaching portfolios are an excellent supplement to student ratings for evaluation of teaching performance.
 A teaching portfolio might include the following information: